 Tactic 1: Implement a CCP Scholarship: Students taking CCP courses through Kent State will be presented with the opportunity to apply for a CCP scholarship of $5,000 to continue their education at Kent State University.

-Tactic 2: Offer a streamlined admission process for students who have already been a golden flash through the CCP program.
+Tactic 2: Offer a streamlined admission process for students who have already been a Golden Flash through the CCP program.
 This will allow students to seamlessly transition from CCP to continuing their undergrad, without feeling like the university is dismissing their CCP work.

 Tactic 3: Host an on-campus event for CCP students approaching graduation.
 This will be similar to a campus tour but exclusive for CCP students.
 They will go through a day in the life of a golden flash and get exclusive CCP merchandise for Kent State.
 This event will inform students how to get involved, what is offered through a degree at Kent State, and create community among CCP students.

 Measurement: The objective will be measured by UOE, which will continue to keep track of the matriculation rate of all CCP students taking classes through Kent State.
-If the amount of CCP students who decide to continue their education through Kent State increases by 10%, it is a success.
+If the number of CCP students who decide to continue their education through Kent State increases by 10%, it is a success.

 Objective 4: To increase enrollment of Kent State in-person CCP classes by 5% by Fall 2025.